-> In probate and estate litigation, there may be questions about the validity of the will, which can lead to a delay in the resolution of the case.
+In probate and estate litigation, there may be questions about the will’s validity, which can delay the resolution of the case.

-Seeking help from Atlanta probate lawyers early on is a good idea if the matter is complicated or contested, especially if you suspect that further probate proceedings may be necessary.
+Seeking help from Atlanta probate lawyers early on is a good idea if the matter is complicated or contested, especially if you suspect further probate proceedings may be necessary.
 Georgia probate process could be complex.
-Having an skilled probate lawyer with experience in probate and estate administration, probate litigation, and a better understanding of probate law can help.
+A skilled probate lawyer with experience in probate and estate administration, probate litigation, and a better understanding of probate law can help.

 How Much Does a Lawyer Charge to Probate a Will in Georgia?

-Because every probate case is different, just as every deceased estate is unique and requires a different approach, it can be very challenging to estimate the charges to handle a probate case accurately.
+Because every probate case is different, just as every deceased estate is unique and requires a different approach, it can be very challenging to accurately estimate the charges to handle a probate case.

-There are some probates that are contested, and some become highly litigious, dragging on for years and costing a lot of money.
+Some probates are contested, and some become highly litigious, dragging on for years and costing a lot of money.
 Others are uncontested and can be wrapped up in under a year for a reasonable fee.

-In either case, it is vital that you consult with an experienced Atlanta probate attorney to determine the cost and timeframe of your case.
+In either case, you must consult with an experienced Atlanta probate attorney to determine the cost and timeframe of your case.

 Do I Need a Probate Lawyer in Georgia?

-The law of Georgia does not require you to use a lawyer for probate; indeed, if the probate is straightforward, you may be able to handle it on your own without a lawyer.
-In some cases, a probate court facilitator can assist the family members with the estate administration.
+The law of Georgia does not require you to use a lawyer for probate; indeed, if the probate is straightforward, you may be able to handle it independently without a lawyer.
+Sometimes, a probate court facilitator can assist the family members with the estate administration.

 How Long Do You Have to File Probate After Death in Georgia?

 Georgia law does not stipulate a timeframe.
-It is, however, a good idea to file probate without unnecessary delay and as soon as possible.
+It is, however, a good idea to file the probate as soon as possible without unnecessary delay.

 Transfer real estate owned by the deceased individual.